 Is your child scared of the dark?
 Have they started acting afraid of the dark at bedtime and say things like there are monsters hiding in the closet, ghosts who come out at night, something scary under the bed or act plain scared when the lights go off?
 This phase is very common in kids 2 – 9 years old, but these expert tips will help you ease night time fears and help your child overcome being scared of the dark.
+Try the Emotions Identification Bundle to help support your child in learning, naming, and communicating their feelings and deep dive into what’s going on, on the inside.

 Dark rooms, a monster in the closet, something scary hiding under the bed or lurking around the corner… these night time fears while may seem irrational to the parent who knows they aren’t real, but for a child scared of the dark, they’re very real.